History of Belarus: Polish–Lithuanian Commonwealth

-Also, with time the religious conflicts started to arise.
+Also, with time religious conflicts started to arise.
 The gentry with time started to adopt Catholicism while the common people by large remained faithful to Eastern Orthodoxy.
 Initially the Warsaw Compact of 1573 codified the preexisting freedom of worship.
-However, the rule of an ultra-Catholic King Sigismund III Vasa was marked by numerous attempts to spread the Catholicism, mostly through his support for counterreformation and the Jesuits.
+However, the rule of an ultra-Catholic King Sigismund III Vasa was marked by numerous attempts to spread Catholicism, mostly through his support for counterreformation and the Jesuits.
 Possibly to avoid such conflicts, in 1595 the Orthodox hierarchs of Kiev signed the Union of Brest, breaking their links with the Patriarch of Constantinople and placing themselves under the Pope.
 Although the union was generally supported by most local Orthodox bishops and the king himself, it was opposed by some prominent nobles and, more importantly, by the nascent Cossack movement.
 This led to a series of conflicts and rebellions against the local authorities.
-The first of such happened in 1595, when the Cossack insurgents under Severyn Nalivaiko took the towns of Slutsk and Mogilyov and executed Polish magistrates there.
-Other such clashes took place in Mogilyov (1606–10), Vitebsk (1623), and Polotsk (1623, 1633).
+The first of such happened in 1595, when the Cossack insurgents under Severyn Nalyvaiko took the towns of Slutsk and Mogilev and executed Polish magistrates there.
+Other such clashes took place in Mogilev (1606–10), Vitebsk (1623), and Polotsk (1623, 1633).
 This left the population of the Grand Duchy divided between Greek Catholic and Greek Orthodox parts.
 At the same time, after the schism in the Orthodox Church (Raskol), some Old Believers migrated west, seeking refuge in the Rzeczpospolita, which allowed them to freely practice their faith.

 From 1569, the Polish–Lithuanian Commonwealth suffered a series of Tatar raids, the goal of which was to loot, pillage and capture slaves into jasyr.
 The borderland area to the south-east was in a state of semi-permanent warfare until the 18th century.
 Some researchers estimate that altogether more than 3 million people, predominantly Ukrainians but also Russians, Belarusians and Poles, were captured and enslaved during the time of the Crimean Khanate.

-Despite the abovementioned conflicts, the literary tradition of Belarus evolved.
-Until the 17th century, the Ruthenian language, the predecessor of modern Belarusian, was used in Grand Duchy as a chancery language, that is the language used for official documents.
-Afterwards, it was replaced with the Polish language, commonly spoken by the upper classes of Belarusian society.
+Despite these conflicts, the literary tradition of Belarus evolved.
+Until the 17th century, the Ruthenian language, the predecessor of modern Belarusian, was used in the Grand Duchy as a chancery language, that is, the language used for official documents.
+Afterwards, it was replaced with the Polish language, commonly spoken by the upper classes.
 Both Polish and Ruthenian cultures gained a major cultural centre with the foundation of the Academy of Vilna.
-At the same time the Belarusian lands entered a path of economic growth, with the formation of numerous towns that served as centres of trade on the east–west routes.
+At the same time, the Belarusian lands entered a path of economic growth, with the formation of numerous towns that served as centres of trade on the east–west routes.